On the Space of Ergodic Measures for the Horocycle Flow on Strata of Abelian Differentials: Abstract

 \section{Abstract}

-We study the horocycle flow on the stratum of translation surfaces $\HH(2)$, showing that there is a sequence of horocycle ergodic measures, supported on a sequence of periodic horocycle orbits, which weak-$*$ converges to an $\SL$-invariant but not ergodic measure.
-As a consequence we show that there are points in $\HH(2)$ that do not equidistribute under the horocycle flow for any measure.
+We study the horocycle flow on the stratum of abelian differentials $\HH(2)$.
+We show that there is a sequence of horocycle ergodic measures, each supported on a periodic horocycle orbit, which weakly converges to an invariant, but non-ergodic, measure by $\SL$.
+As a consequence, we show that there are points in $\HH(2)$ whose horocycle flow orbits do not equidistribute towards any invariant measure.